 The following tables set forth our summary consolidated financial data for the periods indicated.
-We have derived the consolidated statement of operations data for the years ended March 31, 2022, 2021 and 2020 and the consolidated balance sheet data as of March 31, 2022 from our audited consolidated financial statements included elsewhere in this prospectus.
+We have derived the consolidated statement of operations data for the two years ended March 31, 2022 and the consolidated balance sheet data as of March 31, 2022 from our audited consolidated financial statements included elsewhere in this prospectus.
+The unaudited consolidated statement of operations data for the six months ended September 30, 2022 and 2021 and the unaudited consolidated balance sheet data as of September 30, 2022 have been derived from our unaudited consolidated financial statements for the periods included elsewhere in this prospectus.
 Our historical results are not necessarily indicative of the results that should be expected for any future period.
 You should read the following summary consolidated financial data together with the audited consolidated financial statements included elsewhere in this prospectus and the sections titled "Exchange Rate Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."